DusanJovic-NOAA/NEMS_svn/doc/running.md

 generated script.
 If the variable contained any shell metacharacters, those would be copied verbatim.
 In the case of `$RUNDIR`, the bash variable is used instead.
-That variable's value is set before the code in `nems_regtest_prep` is run.
+That variable's value is set before the code in `nems_compset_prep` is run.

 Either approach is valid.
 It is up to the user to decide which one to use.

 ### Platform Detection

-The test suite needs to reconfigure certain aspects based on platform;
+The compset suite needs to reconfigure certain aspects based on platform;
 WCOSS vs. Theia vs. GAEA, etc.  This is done with `platform` blocks.
 These are simply modules with a `detect` function.
 After all platforms are defined, an `autodetect` block selects between them.